 4. Overtime the flavours will develop.
 After your curry has been simmering for a while, you can add vegetables if using - such as courgette, broccoli or cauliflower, frozen peas etc. Add these vegetables less than ten minutes before serving.
 You don't want overcooked vegetables.
 I always add finely chopped kale right before serving.

-5. Serve on baked sweet potatoes (highly recommend!), a side of chutney, fresh coriander, a bed of fresh greens and sliced ripe banana.
+5. Serve on baked sweet potatoes (highly recommend!), a side of chutney, fresh coriander, a bed of fresh greens, coconut yoghurt and sliced ripe banana.
 It also goes well with jasmine rice.

 If you make this recipe and want to share your creation on Instagram - tag me @sarahlemkus #eatwellwithsarah